 Summer flowering Clematis can be pruned now as they flower on this season's growth so prune hard to around 30cm from the base and new growth will soon appear.

-Prune apple and pear trees whilst they are dormant (prune from November till early March).
+Prune apple and pear trees whilst they are dormant (prune from December till end of February).
 Winter pruning ultimately stimulates new growth but it also improves ventilation, light and shape.
 Look at your tree and select damaged, diseased or dead material to remove, any visible pests and reduce tree height.